IBM-Bluemix-Docs/security-advisor/network-insights.md

 The service continuously monitors the behavioral patterns of containers that access clients that are classified by IBM X-Force as distributing malware that is used as scanners, as part of a botnet, for mining cryptocurrency, or for anonymization services.
 After a container on a monitored cluster approaches the suspicious peers and exhibits alarming behavior, network insights issues a finding.

-The card introduces two Key Risk Indicators (KRIs):
+The card introduces two KPIs:

 * Outbound approaches to suspicious servers: Findings that are related to a cluster that access the servers.
 * Abnormally large payloads exchanged with suspicious servers: Findings that are related to data volumes that are sent between the cluster and servers.